 With regard to large scale proposals for waste disposal installation, the Planning Authority will contribute to the Strategic Infrastructure Development (SID) process.
+In accordance with the Draft Regional Waste Management Plan, it is envisaged that there is no requirement or demand for additional disposal facilities to be developed during the Plan period.

-In the event of a conflict arising between an objective in the Regional Waste Plan and that of the County Development Plan, the Waste Plan objective takes precedence, and a planning decision may be made on that basis.
+In the event of a conflict arising between an objective in the Regional Waste Plan and that of the County Development Plan, the Waste Plan objective takes precedence and a planning decision may be made on that basis.